sblantipodi/arduino_bootstrapper/README.md

 ## Access Point frontend
 Arduino Bootstrapper will search for a `Secrets.h` file inside the `include` folder,
-if you don't configure it, access point is started, you can connect to it and go to http://192.168.4.1 to access the gui
+if you don't configure it, access point is started.
+You can connect to the AP with your mobile and go to http://192.168.4.1 to access the gui
 that will let you enter all the passwords without the needs of hardcoding them.

 ![Access Point Frontend](https://raw.githubusercontent.com/sblantipodi/arduino_bootstrapper/master/data/img/arduinobootstrapper.png)